Hawalaa/Dealer-Plus/README.md

 </details>

 <details>
-    <summary>Sample output of getting the a list of vehicle models</summary>
+    <summary>Sample output of getting a list of vehicle models</summary>

     {
       "models": [